qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_build.rst

 2. After building with ``meta-qcom-extras`` and firmware sources with QSC CLI:

-   .. note:: This step is not applicable for public developers (unregistered).
+   .. note:: This step isn't applicable for public developers (unregistered).

    .. container:: nohighlight